When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Malware protection: Free antivirus usually gives virtually the same malware protection as its paid-for siblings.
 While some free packages supposedly lack anti-ransomware shields, they’ve still blitzed all ransomware in our testing.

-- Simple user interfaces: As free packages tend to have fewer features and extras, the menu systems can be more stripped back and simple to follow than paid rivals.
+- Simple user interfaces: As free packages tend to have fewer features and extras, the menu systems can be more stripped back and simple to follow than paid-for rivals.

 - Some nagging messages: In a bid to get you to pay up, some free antivirus packages make mountains out of security molehills, suggesting you need to upgrade your package to a paid-for version to solve ‘problems’ it claims to have found.
 This could be settings it deems to be insecure, or even just files it considers to be junk and wants to delete for you.
-The best free packages don’t do this too often, but they all do it to some degree.
+New to our antivirus tests this year is a check to see how often this happens, and we provide a star rating for advertising annoyance on every package’s test results page.

 Browse our guide to the best free antivirus for more.

-Is paid or free antivirus right for me?
+Is paid-for or free antivirus right for me?

 You should only pay for antivirus software if you want to protect more than one device and you’re convinced that the extra features it offers are worth the price.
 Otherwise, just install a good free package.

-Remember that Windows 10’s built-in security is a now a credible line of defense against malware and phishing, particularly if you only install apps from the Windows Store and use the Microsoft Edge browser.
-For more, find out whether Windows Defender is enough to protect your PC.
+Remember that Windows 10’s built-in security is a now a credible line of defence against malware and phishing, particularly if you only install apps from the Windows Store and use the Microsoft Edge browser.
+For more, find out if Windows Defender is enough to protect your PC.

 If you’re using a Mac and you’re concerned about viruses, you can read about the best protection in our guide to antivirus software for Apple Macs.